Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds

+While atomic spectroscopy has proven to be an alternative way to seek traces of hidden dimensions, here, on the other hand, we intend to discuss the possibility of measuring the effects of spatial extra-dimensionality through the variations of the fine structure constant in a thick brane scenario.
+Indeed, modern theories such as brane models or string/M-theory offer a natural and self-consistent framework for the variation of fundamental couplings \citep{PALMA2003,AGUILAR2003}.
+Assuming that the multidimensional constants are genuinely fundamental, they determine the couplings in three dimensions along with the size $R$ of the space of extra dimensions.
+On its turn, in the thick brane model, we expect that the brane structure leads to a deviation of the $3$-dimensional value of the fine structure constant.

-In light of this, the quantum gravity theories present themselves as proposals of unification models of fundamental forces \citep{WILL2014}.
-In this scenario, the Planck length is expected to be the fundamental scale of theory, which according to the thick braneworld model, should be of the order of $\mathrm{TeV^{-1}}$.
-Since the absence of knowledge of how the physical laws work on the Planck scale, also known as Planck length or minimal length, it seems reasonable to seek to understand the theoretical implications of the combined gravitational and quantum effects on the properties of the physical systems, especially at this fundamental scale.
+According to the quantum gravity theories -- such as string theory, for instance -- it is expected that the strength of the gravitational interaction will be comparable to other fundamental interactions on the fundamental length scale that is assumably to be on the Planck scale \citep{WILL2014} or electroweak scale in extra-dimensional physics \citep{add1}.
+Since the absence of knowledge of how the physical laws work on the Planck scale, also known as Planck length or minimal length, it seems reasonable to seek to understand the theoretical implications of the combined gravitational and quantum effects on the properties of the physical systems in this fundamental scale.

-In this sense, the generalization of the Heisenberg Uncertainty Principle (HUP) arises as a direct consequence of the existence of a minimal length \citep{GARRAY1995,AMELINO2001,ALI2009}.
-Several models such that the unification schemes of string theory, black hole physics, and even doubly special relativity (DSR) conjecture that there is a violation of the HUP, in which these proposals lead to the existence of a minimum measurable length \citep{HOSSEN2013}.
-The extension of the HUP that encompasses these violations is called the Generalized Uncertainty Principle (GUP) \citep{TAWFIK2014}.
-Furthermore, it is known that there are several derivations, and even Gedanken experiments have been proposed, generally associated with the gravitational phenomena, that lead to the prediction of the GUP \citep{MAGGIORE1993}.
+Several theoretical models, such as the unification schemes of string theory, black hole physics, and even doubly special relativity (DSR) conjecture that, due to the existence of gravity, the Heisenberg Uncertainty Principle (HUP) must be modified, which in turn, leads to the prediction of the existence of a minimal observable length \citep{AMATI1989,SCARDIGLI1999,ADLER1999,CAPOZZIELLO2000,CASADIO2023,GARRAY1995,AMELINO2001,ALI2009,HOSSEN2013}.
+The extension of the HUP that encompasses these modifications is called the Generalized Uncertainty Principle (GUP) \citep{TAWFIK2014}.
+Furthermore, it is known that there are some derivations, and even proposals of Gedanken experiments, generally associated with the gravitational phenomena, which lead to the prediction of the GUP \citep{MAGGIORE1993}.
 Thus, the GUP formulation incorporates gravitational corrections into a principle of quantum mechanics.